-MacBook Air vs. MacBook Pro: Which has battery battery life?
+MacBook Air vs. the two MacBook Pros: Which has the better battery life?

 - Is 13-inch enough for your needs?

-- Better internals are available on MPB
+- Better internals are available on MBP

-Naturally, the 16-inch MacBook Pro model packs a punch, offering, at the minimum, a 9th-generation Intel Core i7 processor with Turbo Boost up to 4.5GHz.
-The base 16-inch MacBook Pro comes with 16GB 2666MHz DDR4 memory, 512GB SSD storage, and four Thunderbolt 3 ports.
-The model comes standard with an AMD Radeon Pro 5300M with 4GB of GDDR6 memory graphics processor and can be upgraded to AMD Radeon Pro 5500M with 4GB of GDDR6 (for an extra $100) or AMD Radeon Pro 5500M with 8GB of GDDR6 ($200) for better performance.
+The 16-inch MacBook Pro (2021) recently received its Apple silicon update, and it's a great one.
+Apple promises up to 14 hours of wireless web and 21 hours of movie playback between charges.
+The latter is the best you will find on a MacBook of any kind.

-On the apparent downside, this is an expensive laptop.
-Plus, you'll need to recharge this laptop more often than the MacBook Air.
-And like all MacBooks, it isn't usually on sale at a discount.
+Besides the largest display currently available on an Apple laptop, the 16-inch model packs a punch.
+You can choose from an M1 Pro or M1 Max SoC.
+The base 16-inch MacBook Pro also comes with 16GB of unified memory, 512GB SSD storage, three Thunderbolt 4 ports, an HDMI port, an SDXC card slot, and a MagSafe 3 port.
+Depending on the Apple silicon option you select, you can get up to a 10-core CPU, 32-core GPU, and 64GB of unified memory.

-Note: Apple's promises up to 11 hours of wireless web and 11 hours of movie playback between charges.
+On the apparent downside, this is an expensive laptop, and it gets even more costly as you begin adding better specs.

 Pros: